 My 1978 XJ-S was now twenty-five years old.
-Every time I moved the Fuel Injector harness, which resides in the death valley "V" of the V-12 engine, it sounded like breaking spagatti.
+Every time I moved the Fuel Injector harness, which resides in the Death Valley "V" of the V-12 engine, it sounded like breaking spaghetti.
 I could see broken rubber boots, missing insulation and bare wire at many of the fuel injector connections.
 Finally, I noticed one bank of the engine running slightly richer that the other for no apparent reason.

 The time had come to rebuild the Fuel Injection harness and re-furbish the fuel injectors.

 I removed all the injectors and sent them to Linder Technical Services in Indianapolis Indiana. (http://www.lindertech.com/).
 They cleaned and tested the injectors for $24.95 each.
 They did not charge me for the two cold start injectors.
 The price included new injector seals and hoses.
 I had 7mm hose installed on the injectors, which were virtually identical to the factory recommended 9/32 inch hose for the Pre-HE engine.

 Examination of many current cars indicated that they have far superior fuel injector harness connections.
 After doing some research, I was determined to use a connection made by MSD (part number MSD-2400) that was made from ridged plastic, was waterproof and featured a spring clip that locked the connection onto the injector.
 The available information claimed that this connection was for "Bosh" fuel injectors.
 These connectors are available from a number of sources including Del City. (https://www.delcity.net) I purchased 16 connectors at "Automotive Engineering Performance Centers" in Clearwater Florida.